Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-03/README.md

 The goal of [refactoring code](https://en.wikipedia.org/wiki/Code_refactoring) in short is to improve your existing code base and put it into a shape that will accept future updates.

 Refactoring is not about adding new features.
-Instead, we want to have the same functionality with an improved code base underneath it.
+Instead, we want to have the **same functionality** with an **improved codebase** underneath it.

 What should you refactor?
 In this section, you will be creating Class objects to represent elements used by the game.
 Along the way you can also do the following: